On this page:

 - meeting with democratically elected student representatives and representatives from key student organisations to consider the priorities for the use of fee revenue

-These requirements are imposed regardless of whether a provider chooses to charge a student services and amenities fee.
+The requirement for representation and advocacy of student interests are imposed regardless of whether a provider chooses to charge a SSAF.

-Providers who charge a student services and amenities fee (SSAF) must provide a publicly available report on both their SSAF allocations and actual expenditure for the year as part of their annual reporting and in the form approved by the Minister [Higher Education Support (Student Services, Amenities, Representation and Advocacy) Guidelines 2022 section 19(5)].
+Providers who charge a SSAF must provide a publicly available, report on both their SSAF allocations report and actual expenditure for the year as part of their annual reporting and in the form approved by the Minister [SSARA Guidelines section 19(5)].

 SSAF allocation reporting